 Grit, Resilience, & the Catholic Man: Why It Matters & How to Strengthen It

 Life is a battleground, not a playground.
-When suffering, failure, or opposition strikes, what determines whether you stand or fall isn’t talent, intelligence, or random good fortune.
-Aside from God’s grace, it’s grit.
-It’s resilience.
-And in matters of faith, where the battle isn’t just for survival but for your soul, these qualities matter.
+When suffering, failure, or opposition strikes, what determines whether you stand or fall isn't talent, intelligence, or luck.
+Aside from God's grace, it's grit.
+It's resilience.
+And in matters of faith — where the battle isn't just for survival but for your soul — these qualities aren't optional.

 What is Grit?

-Grit is a gift that gives one the strength to push forward despite failure.
+Grit is the strength to push forward despite failure.
 Of the formal Catholic virtues, Fortitude is its closest match.
-Grit is that deep, stubborn refusal to quit when the world tells you to lay down.
-Resilience is its twin—your capacity to take a hit, absorb the pain, and keep going.
+It's that deep, stubborn refusal to quit when the world tells you to move on.
+Resilience is its twin, which is your capacity to take a hit, absorb the pain, and keep going.
 These two virtues, practiced together, forge men into warriors, saints, and leaders.
-When not practiced and refined, your path to success, whether in faith or in refining a talent, will be much more difficult to travel.
+Without them?
+Your path to success, whether in faith or in refining a talent, becomes exponentially more complicated.

-From a Catholic perspective, grit isn’t just about toughing it out for personal gain.
-It’s about perseverance in faith, moral courage, and the ability to suffer well.
-Christ didn’t tell us to pick up our crosses just for the sake of carrying them—He told us to do it because the road to salvation is through Calvary.
-The saints didn’t become saints because they had it easy.
+From a Catholic perspective, grit isn't about enduring hardship for personal gain.
+It's about perseverance in faith, moral courage, and the ability to suffer well.
+Christ didn't tell us to pick up our crosses just for the sake of carrying them: He told us to do it because the road to salvation runs through Calvary.
+The saints didn't become saints because they had it easy.
 They became saints because they endured, refused to let suffering break them, and saw beyond the hardship to something greater.

 Signs You Have Grit and Resilience